-A recent study found that social isolation may put people at an increased risk of early death.
+Research has found that social isolation may put people at an increased risk of early death.
 In fact, according to the American Psychological Association, loneliness may now be more of a public health hazard than obesity.

-This new research confirmed what many professionals have known, that being connected to others socially is a fundamental human need—crucial to both well-being and survival.
+This research confirmed what many professionals have known, that being connected to others socially is a fundamental human need—crucial to both well-being and survival.

 Isolation and Addiction